-- (8) Regulation of Wastewater Received From Other Jurisdictions. - (a) The City may accept wastewater from individual industrial users located in other jurisdictions, or other municipalities under the following conditions: - 1) Municipalities the municipality must develop and implement a sanitary sewer use ordinance that meets, or exceeds, the Wilsonville Industrial Wastewater Regulations, Chapter 8.
-The municipality must submit their request in writing and the request for Extra-Jurisdictional wastewater treatment a list of industrial users within their jurisdiction, the nature and volume of the industrial discharges, the combined discharge from the municipality that will be treated by the Wilsonville wastewater treatment plant.
-Municipalities will not be issued wastewater discharge permits.
-Municipalities must enter into an Extra-Jurisdictional Agreement between the City of Wilsonville and the requesting municipality. - 2) Extra-Jurisdictional Industrial Users the industrial user must submit a Wastewater Permit Application to the City.
-The Industrial User must agree to comply with the terms and conditions of the permit, including right-of-entry for purposes of inspection, and sampling, enforcement actions specified in the permit. - (b) An inter-jurisdictional agreement, as required by paragraph A, above, shall contain the following conditions: - 1) A requirement for the contributing municipality to adopt a sanitary sewer use ordinance which is at least as stringent as this Chapter and Local Limits, including required Baseline Monitoring Reports (BMRs) which are at least as stringent as those set out in Section 8.302 of this Chapter.
-The requirement shall specify that such ordinance and limits must be revised as necessary to reflect changes made to the Wilsonville ordinance or Local Limits; - 2) A requirement for the contributing municipality to submit a revised User inventory on at least an annual basis; - 3) A provision specifying which pretreatment implementation activities, including wastewater discharge permit issuance, inspection and sampling, and enforcement, will be conducted by the contributing municipality; which of these activities will be conducted by the City; and which of these activities will be conducted jointly by the contributing municipality and the City;
+(8) Regulation of Wastewater Received From Other Jurisdictions.

+(a) The City may accept Wastewater from individual Industrial Users located in other jurisdictions, or other municipalities under the following conditions:

+1) Municipalities - the municipality must develop and implement a Sanitary Sewer use ordinance that meets, or exceeds, the Wilsonville Industrial Wastewater Regulations, Chapter 8.
+The municipality must submit their request in writing and the request for Extra-Jurisdictional Wastewater treatment a list of Industrial Users within their jurisdiction, the nature and volume of the Industrial Discharges, the combined Discharge from the municipality that will be treated by the Wilsonville Wastewater Treatment Plant.
+Municipalities will not be issued industrial wastewater discharge permits.
+Municipalities must enter into an Extra-Jurisdictional Agreement between the City of Wilsonville and the requesting municipality.

+2) Extra-Jurisdictional Industrial Users - the Industrial User must submit an industrial wastewater discharge permit application to the City.
+The Industrial User must agree to comply with the terms and conditions of the permit, including right-of-entry for purposes of inspection, and sampling, enforcement actions specified in the permit.

+(b) An inter-jurisdictional agreement, as required by paragraph A, above, shall contain the following conditions:

+1) A requirement for the contributing municipality to adopt a Sanitary Sewer use ordinance which is at least as stringent as this Chapter and Local Limits, including required Baseline Monitoring Reports (BMRs) which are at least as stringent as those set out in Section 8.402 of this Chapter.
+The requirement shall specify that such ordinance and limits must be revised as necessary to reflect changes made to the Wilsonville Code Chapter 8 or Local Limits;

+2) A requirement for the contributing municipality to submit a revised User inventory on at least an annual basis;

+3) A provision specifying which Pretreatment implementation activities, including industrial wastewater discharge permit issuance, inspection and sampling, and enforcement, will be conducted by the contributing municipality; which of these activities will be conducted by the City; and which of these activities will be conducted jointly by the contributing municipality and the City;

-- 4) A requirement for the contributing municipality to provide the City with access to all information that the contributing municipality obtains as part of its pretreatment activities; - 5) Limits on the nature, quality, and volume of the contributing municipality's wastewater at the point where it discharges to the POTW; - 6) Requirements for monitoring the contributing municipality's discharge; - 7) A provision ensuring the City access to the facilities of Users located within the contributing municipality's jurisdictional boundaries for the purpose of inspection, sampling, and any other duties deemed necessary by the City; and - 8) A provision specifying remedies available for breach of the terms of the interjurisdictional agreement. - 9) Where the contributing municipality has primary responsibility for permitting, compliance monitoring, or enforcement, the inter-jurisdictional agreement should specify that Wilsonville shall have the right to take action to enforce the terms of the contributing municipality's ordinance or to impose and enforce Pretreatment Standards and Requirements directly against dischargers in the event the contributing jurisdiction is unable or unwilling to take such action.
+4) A requirement for the contributing municipality to provide the City with access to all information that the contributing municipality obtains as part of its Pretreatment activities;

+5) Limits on the nature, quality, and volume of the contributing municipality's Wastewater at the point where it Discharges to the POTW;

+6) Requirements for monitoring the contributing municipality's Discharge;

+7) A provision ensuring the City access to the facilities of Users located within the contributing municipality's jurisdictional boundaries for the purpose of inspection, sampling, and any other duties deemed necessary by the City; and

+8) A provision specifying remedies available for breach of the terms of the inter-jurisdictional agreement.

+9) Where the contributing municipality has primary responsibility for permitting, compliance monitoring, or enforcement, the inter-jurisdictional agreement should specify that Wilsonville shall have the right to take action to enforce the terms of the contributing municipality's ordinance or to impose and enforce Pretreatment Standards and Requirements directly against the Person who Discharges in the event the contributing jurisdiction is unable or unwilling to take such action.

-8.310 Reporting Requirements
+8.410 Reporting Requirements